 If you're a perfectionist and unhappy with your piping job, you can use a rubber spatula to scrape the dough back up and into the bag.
 Give yourself a fresh sheet of parchment and start again.

-Remove the cookies from the oven and set aside, still on the cookie sheets, until thoroughly cooled.
+Remove cookies from oven and set aside, still on the cookie sheets, until thoroughly cooled.

-In a very small pot, bring the cream to a simmer.
-Shut off the heat and add the chocolate, vanilla (or other flavor) and salt.
-Use a whisk to stir gently, until the chocolate melts.
-Whisk more vigorously to bring the ganache together.
+For the Ganache: In a very small pot, bring cream to a simmer.
+Shut off heat and add chocolate, vanilla (or other flavor), and salt.
+Use a whisk to stir gently, until chocolate melts.
+Whisk more vigorously to bring ganache together.

-If the mixture seems slightly curdled or lumpy, drizzle in a little extra cream, one Tablespoonful at a time.
-Whisk all the while, until the ganache is smooth.
+If mixture seems slightly curdled or lumpy, drizzle in a little extra cream, one tablespoonful at a time.
+Whisk all the while, until ganache is smooth.

-Use a spatula to transfer the ganache to a piping bag fit with a 1/4" plain tip.
+Use a spatula to transfer ganache to a piping bag fit with a 1/4-inch plain tip.

-Begin matching up the cookies into pairs that fit, bottom to bottom, together nicely.
+To fill and finish the cookies: Begin matching up cookies into pairs that fit, bottom to bottom, together nicely.
 Don't worry if they don't match up closely, you just want to make sure you pair the biggest cookie and the smallest cookies together so there's no huge discrepancy between pairs.

 Arrange half of the cookies bottoms up, with their mate sitting right beside, bottoms down.

-Pipe a 1" strip of ganache down the center of each bottoms-up cookie (stopping a little shy of each end).
-Top each ganache covered cookie with its mate, using your fingers to gently press the cookies together and to push the ganache out until its flush with the edges.
+Pipe a 1-inch strip of ganache down the center of each bottoms-up cookie (stopping a little shy of each end).
+Top each ganache covered cookie with its mate, using your fingers to gently press the cookies together and to push ganache out until its flush with the edges.

 Repeat until all cookies have been sandwiched.
-Place the cookies in the fridge and chill for 10 minutes.
-Once the cookies have chilled, transfer them to an airtight container, placing a sheet of parchment paper between layers.
+Place cookies in fridge and chill for 10 minutes.
+Once cookies have chilled, transfer them to an airtight container, placing a sheet of parchment paper between layers.